DrMarc/slab/docs/filter.rst

 Filters
 =======
 The :class:`Filter` class can be used to generate, manipulate and save filter banks and transfer functions.
-Filters are represented internally as :class:`Signal` and come in two flavours: finite impulse responses (FIR) and frequency bin amplitudes (FFT).
-The :attr:`fir` (True or False).
+Filters are represented internally as :class:`Signal` and come in three flavours: finite impulse responses, impulse responses, and transfer functions, set by the :attr:`fir` attribute, which takes a string ('FIR', 'IR', or 'TF').
+FIR filters are applied using :meth:`scipy.signal.filtfilt`, which avoids group delays and is intended for highpass and lowpass filters and the like.
+IR filters are applied using :meth:`scipy.signal.fftconvolve` and are intended for long room impulse responses, binaural impulse responses and the like, where group delays are intended.
+TF filters do not contain impulse response taps, but gains per frequency bin, making it easy to construct complicated filters.

 Simple Filters
 --------------